sidravi1/sidravi1.github.io/_posts/2020-08-19-thompson-sampling-and-covid-surveillance.md

 ![prev_delhi]({{"/assets/20200819_Delhi_prev.png" | absolute_url}})

-And we do varying number of samples - somewhere between 100 and 1000 for each - and then calculate the prevalence by just just looking at number of successes / number of trials.
+And we take varying number of samples - somewhere between 100 and 1000 for each - and then calculate the prevalence by just looking at `number of successes` / `number of trials`.

 {% highlight python %}
 df['trials'] = np.random.randint(100, 1000, size= df.actual_prevalence.shape[0])